 Compared to other Smart Metering messages, firmware images are large.
 Further, each image is likely to be applicable to a significant number of Devices.
 Thus, an end-to-end, unicast Message to each affected Device, with each message containing a copy of the image, is not efficient from a WAN perspective.

-This leads to the firmware update process being separated into two stages:
+This leads to the firmware update process being separated into two stages for ESME, GSME, HCALCS and Communications Hubs:

 distribution of the image to end Devices without any activation of that image; and